 If you’ve done a good job educating your clients (see Chapter 4 ), you can use it to make your mailing campaigns much more powerful.
 Let’s go back to the example of the carpet cleaning company: it created a direct mail that shows an image of a mite with the words: “Five million of these creatures will be living in the carpets of your living room unless you get professional cleaning “.
 Mites are rather horrible creatures:

 This mail piece will cause many prospects and clients to say “wow” out of surprise and disgust.
-Complemented by the education that company previously conducted on scientific studies demonstrating that the vacuum cleaner didn’t kill these creatures and that only a deep cleaning can do so, it causes a significant number of prospects and customers to act.
+Complemented by the education that the company previously conducted on scientific studies demonstrating that the vacuum cleaner didn’t kill these creatures and that only a deep cleaning can do so, it causes a significant number of prospects and customers to act.

 There are some rules to follow according to Chet Holmes to increase the response rate of a direct mail campaign: